 Hegseth Faces Off With Senate Over 60-Day War Powers Deadline

 As the financial ledger grows, so does the constitutional friction in Washington.
-Defense Secretary Pete Hegseth faced a second day of grilling on Thursday before the Senate Armed Services Committee, where he made a controversial claim regarding the War Powers Resolution of 1973.
+Defense Secretary Pete Hegseth faced a second day of grilling on Thursday before the Senate Armed Services Committee, where he made a controversial claim regarding the .